How to Write the Business Plan Funding Request

-“It is more rewarding to watch money change the world than to watch it accumulate.” –Gloria Steinem
+“It is more rewarding to watch money change the world than to watch it accumulate.” –Gloria Steinem.

 A funding request is no time to be shy.
 Your readers will know what funding you’re after when they get to this section, so be forthright.
 Declare your business funding needs now and in the future.
 Give exact figures, and spell out any further infusions you’ll require over the next five years.

-It’s unlikely that anyone will give you money if they don’t have a solid understanding of how you plan on using the funds.
+It’s unlikely that anyone will give you money if they don’t understand how you plan on using the funds.
 So be explicit when explaining the purpose of your request.
-Note if the funding will go toward working capital or additional equipment or business expansion to new premises or regions.
+For example, note whether the funding will go toward working capital, additional equipment, or business expansion to new premises or regions.

 Business banks and investors aim to secure a reasonable return on their investment.
-They’re far more likely to fund businesses that plan to use the money to grow and become more profitable.
+So, they’re far more likely to fund businesses that plan to use the money to grow and become more profitable.

 If you have any solid, situational plans for the business that might positively impact investors, you should spell them out.

-Make sure to explain the assumptions you’re making in your plans and provide the proper financials to support your contentions.
+Explain the assumptions you’re making in your plans and provide the proper financials to support your contentions.
 Let the data speak.
 If you’re correct, the research will bear out our position.